D-BowdreyR/ORRAS/docs/technicaldocs/design/features/AssuranceRequest/DataRequiredForRequest.md

 - Will the study involve children?
 (YES/NO)

 ### Study Protocol Procedures

-- Add Cohort(s)
+- Create a Study Cohort(s)
+  - Cohort Name
+  - Cohort contains Healthy volunteers?
+  - Comment / Description
+  - Which Phase of the study does this cohort belong to, if any

-  - Create A Study Procedure/s
+- Create Study Procedure(s)
-    - Imaging Procedure (Code)
+  - Imaging Procedure (NICIP Code)
-    - Assign to one or more Cohorts (created earlier)
+  - Assign procedure to one or more Study Cohorts (created earlier)
   - Imaging Procedure Modifier
   - Imaging Procedure Modifier Value
   - Number of Routine Care examinations
   - Number of Additional examinations
   - Reporting Required (multi-selection)
   - Data Processing Required? (multi-selection)
-    - Where will this procedure take place (OUH, )
+  - Where will this procedure take place (OUH, Manor, Not Local)

+Radiotherapy procedures generally have a Treatment with a pre-treatment (planning) scan and a during treatment scan. with the treatment we would want to know the number of fraction (i.e. the number of times they will be required to come in)

 ### Study Documentation

-- Upload Files
+- Upload File(s)
   - Title
   - Description
   - Version
   - Document Date
-  - Category/Type (Submitted IRAS Form,Draft IRAS Form, Protocol, Imaging Manual, Participant Information Sheet,Email Correspondents,Letter,HRA Approval)
+  - Category/Type (IRAS Form, Protocol, Imaging Manual, Participant Information Sheet,Email Correspondents,Letter,HRA Approval, Other)

-#### Currently we ask for:
+Current documents we ask for:

-##### National Approval
+- National Approval
   - Protocol
   - Draft IRAS (if available)
   - Draft Imaging Manual (if available)
   - Draft PIS
   - HRA documentation such as Research Exposure Form (REF form) (if via HRA route)
--

-##### Local Approval
+- Local Approval
   - Protocol
   - Full IRAS Form
   - Imaging Manual (unless explicit confirmation that there is none)
   - ARSAC research approval certificate (if applicable, the sponsor should provide this to all participating sites)
   - PIS
   - Any Additional Information

+A study record could be associated with other studies records - so we could provide a link with the reason for association / statement of their relationship